Web Projects

 On the Road Again: Tracking Itinerant Performers through Time

-In 2015 a SSHRC Connections grant made possible the conversion of this partnership portal to a new Drupal site that connects data from primary sources such as historic documents with images, GIS mapping and newspaper clippings, for the study and understanding of touring entertainment from the 14th to the 20th centuries in Britain and North America.
+In 2015 a SSHRC Connections grant made possible the conversion of this partnership portal to a new site that connects data from primary sources such as historic documents with images, GIS mapping and newspaper clippings, for the study and understanding of touring entertainment from the 14th to the 20th centuries in Britain and North America.
 Itinerant performers have much in common across centuries and countries.
 They travel similar routes, perform in varied locations and circulate cultural practices.